- Kazakh-British relations

 In the economic field Kazakhstan is implementing a number of the strategic policy documents:

 – The "Nurly Zhol" State Program of Infrastructure Development for 2015-2019.
 The key objective is to connect Kazakhstan regions by main tracks and modernize the logistical, social and industrial infrastructure.

 – The State Program of Industrial-Innovative Development for 2015-2019.
 The key objective is to stimulate the diversification and competitiveness of the manufacturing industry.

 – The concept of transition to the “green economy".
 It is expected that by 2050 up to 50% of electricity will be generated by alternative and renewable energy sources; additional GDP growth will be 3% minimum.

-– “The Plan of the Nation – 100 specific steps", providing for far-reaching changes in order to implement the five institutional reforms: formation of a professional state apparatus, enforcement of the rule of law, industrial development and economic growth, identity and unity, and formation of the accountable state.
+– “The Plan of the Nation – 100 concrete steps", providing for far-reaching changes in order to implement the five institutional reforms: formation of a professional state apparatus, enforcement of the rule of law, industrial development and economic growth, identity and unity, and formation of the accountable state.

 As of today, global technology leaders and transnational corporations included in the Forbes Global-2000 list, already operate in Kazakhstan.
 They are: General Electric, Toyota Motor, Chevron, Total, Airbus Group, BASF, Hyundai Motor, Sanofi, Rio Tinto, Posco, Danone, KIA Motors, Linde, HeidelbergCement, Alstom, Thales, Keppel Corp, Metro Group, Solvay, Peugeot, AES, Areva, Sumitomo Metal Mining, and others.